Projects

 QUANTITATIVE MRI SOFTWARE

-QUANTITATIVE MRI X-NUCLEI
+MSK QUANTITATIVE MRI RADIOMICS

 Multiparametric Mapping of Knee Joint with Magnetic Resonance Fingerprinting